vadimgierko/vadimgierko/README.md

 ## Currently learning

-My current programming goal is to become a MERN stack developer, so I'm learning how to work with:
+My current programming goal is to become a full-stack developer, so I'm learning how to work with:
 - Node.js
 - Express.js
+- Express App Generator
+- Pug templating view engine
 - MongoDB
+- Mongoose
+- MongoDB Atlas
+- deploying on Heroku

 I've built a basic CRUD MERN app already & now I'm diving into deeper areas of mentioned technologies.